Sakib232/Sakib232/README.md

 ## About Me

-I am a Computer Science and Engineering undergraduate at Bangladesh Army International University of Science and Technology (BAIUST).
+I am a Computer Science and Engineering graduate at Bangladesh Army International University of Science and Technology (BAIUST).
 My interests focus on artificial intelligence, computer vision, and full-stack web development.
 I have experience developing intelligent systems using deep learning and building scalable web applications.

 - Currently working on AI-based computer vision systems and web applications
 - Interested in machine learning, deep learning, and intelligent automation